ansys/pyaedt/doc/source/User_guide/pyaedt_file_data/project.rst

-Project Configuration file
+Project configuration file
 ==========================

-The project configuration file is the most comprehensive format that allows to apply a set of variables, materials, setup, mesh and boundaries to a new project or save an existing one.
+The project configuration file is the most comprehensive format that allows to apply a set of variables, materials, setup, mesh, and boundaries to a new project or save an existing one.
 This code creates the JSON file:

 .. code:: python